Keeping boarders safe

 The Covid-Safe Charter is a voluntary code to which we are adhering and which, we hope, gives confidence that St Mary’s School, Cambridge is following all appropriate measures to ensure that our boarding environment is a safe one for pupils.

-Face to face class teaching will take place from 3 September, however if a late start to the term cannot be avoided, online learning provision will be made available.
+If a late start to the term cannot be avoided, online learning provision will be made available.

 Boarders will be placed in 'social bubbles', a concept formulated by the UK government.
 Each 'bubble' is rather like a family unit and will consist of small groups of boarders from the same year group who will: walk to/from school together; eat together; cook together at the weekend if desired and generally socialise with each other.
 The mixing of the 'social bubbles' will be prohibited until social distancing restrictions are eased in the UK.